aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: "https://kingcenter.stanford.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio:  My research interests incorporates apects of Political Economy of Development and the Political Economy of Information.
-My research focuses on the economic history of state-institutions, local public good provision, informal social-welfare, and the political economy of Islamic institutions, with a regional focus of the Middle East.
-My research also evaluates effects of foreign interventions on domestic politics, in regions that span beyond the Middle East, employing advanced methods of Natural Language processing and computational text analysis.
+My research focuses on the economic history of state-institutions, local public good provision, and informal social-welfare.
+My research also evaluates effects of foreign interventions on domestic politics, employing advanced methods of Natural Language processing and computational text analysis.

 interests:
 - Comparative Political Economy
 - Historical Political Economy
-- Local Public Good Provision
 - Politics of Information
-- Foreign Influence in Domestic Politics
-- Economic Sanctions
-- Computational Text Analysis and NLP
+- Natural Language Processing
 - Information Retrieval